Inventory

 Serialize Inventory

 For example, in a card collection game, a player may need to prove to their opponent that they own all the cards in their deck.
-By serializing the relevant cards, the player can present a verifiable snapshot of those items, authenticated by the Steam backend.
+By serialising the relevant cards, the player can present a verifiable snapshot of those items, authenticated by the Steam backend.